IP Location.net

 A proxy changes the route for configured traffic.
 Instead of a website receiving a request directly from your network, it receives the request from the proxy server.

-The destination receives the request from the proxy IP address, so your original IP address is not the first address it sees.
+• The proxy forwards the request: the destination receives the request from the proxy IP address, so your original IP address is not the first address it sees.

-The website response flows back through the proxy to your app, creating an intermediary layer for IP masking and traffic control.
+• The proxy returns the response: the website response flows back through the proxy to your app.

 Common proxy types